blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/Before the HOL - SQL Server hybrid cloud.md

     >**Note**: You may need to launch an \"in-private\" session in your browser if you have multiple Microsoft Accounts.

 2. Before we deploy the environment, we must pre-create the resource group that will host our disaster recovery site.
-Throughout the lab this will be called **CloudShop2**
+Throughout the lab this will be called **CloudShop2**.

 3. Select the **+ Create a resource** button, type **Resource group** into the search bar, and choose **Resource group** from the search results.

 4. On the resource group blade, select **Create**.

 5. This lab will use Azure Site Recovery to replicate VMs to another region.
 It is not supported to replicate virtual machines to the same region.
 Choose a region pair to use for this lab.
-You can see a list of the region pairs at https://docs.microsoft.com/en-us/azure/best-practices-availability-paired-regions
+You can see a list of the region pairs at: https://docs.microsoft.com/en-us/azure/best-practices-availability-paired-regions.

 6. On the create a resource group blade, type **CloudShop2** for the name of the resource group and choose a region one of your region pairs as the location.
 Select **Review + Create**, then **Create**.